ibm-cloud-docs/vmwaresolutions/services/managinghtkc.md

 {:note: .note}
 {:important: .important}

-# Managing HyTrust KeyControl on IBM Cloud
+# Managing HyTrust KeyControl
 {: #managinghtkc}

-To manage the HyTrust KeyControl on {{site.data.keyword.cloud}} service (HTKC), access the HTKC Web GUI from the {{site.data.keyword.vmwaresolutions_short}} console, or access the HTKC console from the vSphere Web Client.
+To manage the HyTrust KeyControl service (HTKC), access the HTKC Web GUI from the {{site.data.keyword.vmwaresolutions_short}} console, or access the HTKC console from the vSphere Web Client.

 ## Accessing the HyTrust KeyControl Web GUI from the IBM Cloud for VMware Solutions console
 {: #managinghtkc-accessing-webgui}

-To log in to the Web GUI of the primary or secondary HTKC appliance, use the WebGUI credentials found on the HyTrust KeyControl on {{site.data.keyword.cloud_notm}} service details page.
+To log in to the Web GUI of the primary or secondary HTKC appliance, use the WebGUI credentials found on the HyTrust KeyControl service details page.

 ## Accessing the HyTrust KeyControl console from the vSphere Web Client
 {: #managinghtkc-accessing-console}

 To access the HTKC console from the vSphere Web Client, use the following procedure:
-1. In the vSphere Web Client, find the virtual machines starting with the names **KC1** and **KC2** that have the matching IP address found on the HyTrust KeyControl on {{site.data.keyword.cloud_notm}} service details page.
+1. In the vSphere Web Client, find the virtual machines starting with the names **KC1** and **KC2** that have the matching IP address found on the HyTrust KeyControl service details page.
 2. Right-click **KC1** or **KC2**, and then click **Open Console**.
-3. Log in to the console by using the console credentials that you can find on the HyTrust KeyControl on {{site.data.keyword.cloud_notm}} service details page.
+3. Log in to the console by using the console credentials that you can find on the HyTrust KeyControl service details page.

 For more information, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_addingremovingservices).